KarthikChandran303/KarthikChandran303.github.io/content/project/grass-project/index.md

 {{< video src="grass-breakdown.mp4" controls="yes" >}}

 First, a compute shader procedurally generates shells along the normal of the base mesh.
-Each generated vertex contains normal, UV coordinates, position, and height data. (the height data is normalized that the highest shell has a height of 1 and the lowest shell has a height of 0) This data is then passed to the vertex and fragment shader where we offset the masking textures, discard pixels, and generate color data.
+Each generated vertex contains normal, UV coordinates, position, and height data. (the height data is normalized so that the highest shell has a height of 1 and the lowest shell has a height of 0) This data is then passed to the vertex and fragment shader where we offset the masking textures, discard pixels, and generate color data.
 A pixel is discarded if the height of its shell exceeds the value sampled in the masking texture.
 This creates a tapering effect (since higher shells will have more pixels discarded), effectively simulating a grass blade.
 For my mask, I used a texture generated in Substance Designer.

 {{< figure src="grass-height.png" caption="Grass Masking Texture" numbered="true" >}}

 The fragment shader is also responsible for displacing the grass wherever the ball moves.

 {{< video src="uv-grass.mp4" controls="yes" >}}